digitalservicebund/useid-backend-service/README.md

 Open a pull request with your changes and it will be reviewed by someone from the team.
 When you submit a pull request, you declare that you have the right to license your contribution to the DigitalService and the community.
-By submitting the patch, you agree that your contributions are licensed under the EUPL license.
+By submitting the patch, you agree that your contributions are licensed under the MIT license.

 Please make sure that your changes have been tested before submitting a pull request.